 Motorbike fuel filters inline with boost sensor

-When using a external boost sensor you can sometimes get harsh oscillations in boost, an inline motorbike fuel filter can act a as an 'electronic dampner' and smooth out the signal.
+When using a external boost sensor or map sensor you can sometimes get harsh oscillations in boost or bad resonance, an inline motorbike fuel filter can act as an 'electronic dampner' and smooth out the signal.
+Some ECU's have a DSP chip for engine related sensor but not MAP/Boost sensors.